The School of Psychotherapy

 The Letter Irish Journal of Lacanian Psychoanalysis is published by the School of Psychotherapy.
 Launched in 1994 it has, to date, published over 60 issues, which represent psychoanalytic work in Ireland in this period as well as cutting edge articles from further afield.
 The title of the first paper in the first issue quotes Patrick Pearse’s statement: Tír gan teanga, tír gan anam.
 Arguably the work of the School of Psychotherapy has been to provide a psychoanalytic tongue in Ireland.

-Dr. Patricia McCarthy continued the Freudian-Lacanian teaching of the School of Psychotherapy as Director between 2006 and 2014 and currently is editor of The Letter.
+Dr. Patricia McCarthy continued the Freudian-Lacanian teaching of the School of Psychotherapy as Director between 2006 and 2014.
+Dr. McCarthy served as editor of The Letter from 2013 – 2017.

 In more recent years the Irish School for Lacanian Psychoanalysis (ISLP) formed on a cartel basis to provide a forum for the production of psychoanalytic writing.
 While involving many graduates of the School of Psychotherapy ISLP succeeds in its work by being situated outside the demands for qualification and recognition of training and academic study which the operation of the School of Psychotherapy is tasked with handling.